raspberrypilearning/turtley-amazing/worksheet.md

 # Turtley Amazing

-In this resource you will take your first steps with the programming language Python to draw shapes, patterns, and spirals.
+Take your first steps with the programming language Python by learning to draw shapes, patterns, and spirals.

 ## Is it Art, Maths, or Computer Science?